Whoneedspacee/SSMOS/README.md

 # SSM2

-SSM Open Source recreation with (hopefully) more atomized code and abilities for easier usage.
+SSM Open Source Recreation for community usage

+Feel free to fork the code and edit at your leisure

+This main repository will be mainly used for keeping up to date with the main version

+For questions message Space#0089 on discord or feel free to ask directly by making an issue here

 # Dependencies (required)

-Spigot 1.15.2
+Spigot 1.16.5

-ProtocolLib #451

-LibsDisguises 10.0.8